-- Bring vehicle to a complete stop. - Apply and hold brake. - 3.
-Press and release the RER button or reverse lever. - Apply throttle slowly and evenly.
+- Bring vehicle to a complete stop.

+- Apply and hold brake.

+- 3. Press and release the RER button.

+- Apply throttle slowly and evenly.
 Allow drive pulley to engage then accelerate carefully.

 Shutting Off the Engine

 Release throttle lever and wait until engine has returned to idle speed.